How to Convert Date to Quarter and Year in Excel

 🔎 How Does the Formula Work?

-• MONTH(C5)/3,0) & “-” & YEAR(C5): Here, the MONTH Function returned a value according to a month and got divided by 3 and the YEAR Function returns the year value of C5.
+• MONTH(C5)/3,0) & “-” & YEAR(C5): Here, the MONTH function returned a value according to a month and got divided by 3 and the YEAR function returns the year value of C5.

-• “Q”&ROUNDUP(MONTH(C5)/3,0) & “-” & YEAR(C5): Finally, the ROUNDUP Function rounds the returned value of the MONTH function.
+• “Q”&ROUNDUP(MONTH(C5)/3,0) & “-” & YEAR(C5): The ROUNDUP function rounds the returned value of the MONTH function.

 2. Converting Date to Quarter and Year in Excel by Applying INT Function

 This is the second method of this article.
-I will use the INT Function to convert date to quarter in Excel.
+I will use the INT function to convert date to quarter in Excel.
 Let’s follow the steps of the procedure.
 You can also take help from the images I have added with the steps.

 Steps: